pegros/PEG_CRMA/help/sfpegMassActionCmp.md

         (see main action section below for more details)
         * a `template`to define the set of fields to be set/updated on the selected rows as well as the origin of their values (see main action section below for more details)

-        * e.g. the folloing configuration defines 3 actions, the first resetting the selected records, the second simply updating the technical status of the selected rows (to a fixed custom _excluded_ value), the last updating the _Subject_ of selected records with the Name entered in a form (and updating the status to _updated_ value)
+The following configuration examples defines 3 actions, the first resetting the selected records, the second simply updating the technical status of the selected rows (to a fixed custom _excluded_ value), the last updating the _Subject_ of selected records with the Name entered in a form (and updating the status to _updated_ value)

 ```
 [
     {   "label":"Reset",    "name":"reset", "type":"reset",